Academic Planning Guide

 - Begin to attend College Rep visits at BASE (these happen in the Fall).
 This is a great time to begin exploring options.

-- Take the pre-ACT practice test in after Winter Break and during the school day at BASE.
-All students are registered for this exam.
+- Take the pre-ACT practice test in the Early Spring during the school day at BASE.
+All students are registered for this exam by the Beaverton School District without cost.

 - Explore college websites admission requirements to consider courses needed during junior year.
 Consider how all coursework requirements fit in class schedules.
-Discuss with counselor appropriate AP courses if student has not yet enrolled in an AP course.
+Discuss with counselor appropriate AP or dual-credit courses if student has not yet enrolled in a dual-credit or AP course.

 - Attend district post high school planning nights.
 Refer to BASE’s website for the yearly calendar or BSD website.